hallettj/hallettj.github.com/_posts/2008-07-29-how-to-use-rspec-to-describe-a-sinatra-application.markdown

 title: How to use RSpec to describe a Sinatra application
 ---

+This information was written a long time ago and has become pretty outdated.

 [Sinatra][] is a fun little web application microframework.
 Recently I started working on an application using Sinatra - and since I am working on good programming habits, before I dove into any coding I